Commanding Officer: Captain Craig Powell

 The Support and Development Department is responsible for the following services:

-Training Support Services (TSS) section provides training course coordination, training development, and training evaluation services for existing and new TAMW courses.
-TSS is TAMW's point of contact on training issues and is the approving authority for all TAMW sponsored Naval Training Command courses.
-TSS is also responsible for the provision and management of the MWTC Library.
+Training Support and Governance (TSG) section provides training course coordination, training development, and training evaluation services for existing and new TAMW courses.
+TSG is TAMW's point of contact on training issues and is the approving authority for all TAMW sponsored Naval Training Command courses.

 Technical Services section consists of three groups: